Rexousia/GoBlog/content/english/about.md

 name: Matthew Atkins
 email: editor@domain.com
 image: images/author.png
-summary: An aspiring programmer who currently is an entrepreneur that runs a business in insurance and avidly into self-discovery.
+summary: Aspiring programmer who currently is an entrepreneur that runs a business in insurance and avidly into self-discovery.
 partners:
   enable: true